 The data doesn’t show whether the magnetic field arises in the star or in the accretion disk.
 Future observations by the Expanded Very Large Array (E-VLA) and the Atacama Large Millimeter Array (ALMA) may be able to distinguish between competing hypotheses.
 The team plans to look for other fingerprints of magnetic fields around Source I.

-is just the beginning," said Smithsonian astronomer Elizabeth Humphreys.
+“Our two-year movie is just the beginning,” said Smithsonian astronomer Elizabeth Humphreys.